laurengsabo/FinPhaser/README.md

 The framework integrates:

-- Variant filtering and phasing (PhaseParents_VCF.py)
+- Variant filtering and phasing (`PhaseParents_VCF.py`)
-- Hidden Markov Models for local ancestry inference (ancestry_hmm)
+- Hidden Markov Models for local ancestry inference (`ancestry_hmm`)
-- Admixture analysis using SPORE
+- IBD detection using SPORE + TRUFFLE
-- IBD detection and ranked relatedness scoring
+- Ranked relatedness scoring

 It is particularly suited for studying **complex sex determination systems**, including ZW/XY dynamics on the LG10 linkage group in *Aulonocara* 'Yellow Head'.
+By backcrossing a male YH with *Mchenga conophoros*, parental haplotypes on LG10 can be isolated and tracked in F1 offspring.
+SPORE is used to assess IBD among offspring, quantifying inbreeding accumulated across many generations of lab-bred stock.

 The entire pipeline runs in **a single command** via [Nextflow](https://www.nextflow.io/), requiring only two input files: a filtered VCF and a samples YAML.